alexyolocode/ti-questions/Sources.md

 Structure:

-- 6 Categories.
+- 6 Categories
-- 19 Subcategories.
+- 19 Subcategories
-- 121 Skills.
+- 121 Skills
-- 7 Levels of Responsibility.
+- 7 Levels of Responsibility

 Key observations:

-- Less dedicated to Cybersecurity.
+- Less dedicated to Cybersecurity
-- Includes level of Responsibility.
+- Includes level of Responsibility
-- No potential use.
+- No potential use

 Structure mapping: